backeseduardo/challenge-lawnstarter/README.md

 **Hold up!**

+Ensure that `./run-migrations.sh` has execution permission (`chmod +x ./run-migrations.sh`).

-You should run `./run-migrations.sh`, this will run the database migrations.
+After thatm run `./run-migrations.sh`, this will run the database migrations.

 Enjoy it :)